-Where N_t is the population size at time t, N{t-1} is the population size one year earlier than N_t , and r is the intrinsic population growth rate.
+Where $N_t$ is the population size at time t, $N{t-1}$ is the population size one year earlier than $N_t$ , and r is the intrinsic population growth rate.

 Intrinsic population growth rates for giant manta rays have been estimated at 0.019 (reported mean, Rambahiniarison et al. 2018), 0.042 (Ward-Paige et al. 2013) and 0.116 (reported mean value, Dulvy et al. 2014).
 The differences in these values are assumptions regarding age at maturity, fecundity, longevity, and instantaneous natural mortality rate, as well as differences in the form of the Euler-Lotka equations used in each study.
-After a careful examination of the three published studies that present values of r{max} for giant manta ray (Ward-Paige et al. 2013; Dulvy et al. 2014; Rambahiniarison et al. 2018).
-NMFS (2021) concluded that the r{max} values published by Rambahiniarison et al. (2018) likely represent the best r{max} value available for this consultation ($r{max} = 0.019$).
-NMFS (2021) concluded that the r{max} value published by Ward-Paige et al. (2013; $r{max} = 0.042$) is also reasonable, but there are some concerns over the methodology because the density dependent assumptions used to estimate survival to maturity result in somewhat illogical r{max} values, whereby the lowest adult mortality rate and highest fecundity would combine to result in a low r{max} value of 0.012 contrasted with the mean estimate of 0.116 estimated by Dulvy et al. (2014) using the same values.
-Lastly, NMFS (2021) determined that the r{max} estimated by Dulvy et al. (2014) is likely an overestimate because the Euler-Lotka equation that they used is not consistent with other derivations in the literature (i.e., it is missing a term for survival to maturity; Myers et al. 1997; Smith et al. 1998) and may be overestimating r{max} , which may underestimate fishery impacts to giant manta ray subpopulations6.
-Therefore, for this analysis, we follow the same methodology we are used in the US WCPO purse seine biological opinion (NMFS 2021) and focus on r{max} values of 0.019 and 0.042.
+After a careful examination of the three published studies that present values of $r{max}$ for giant manta ray (Ward-Paige et al. 2013; Dulvy et al. 2014; Rambahiniarison et al. 2018), NMFS (2021a) concluded that the $r{max}$ values published by Rambahiniarison et al. (2018) likely represent the best $r{max}$ value available for that consultation ( $r{max} = 0.019$ ).
+NMFS (2021a) concluded that the $r{max}$ value published by Ward-Paige et al. (2013; $r{max} = 0.042$ ) was also reasonable, but there are some concerns over the methodology because the density dependent assumptions used to estimate survival to maturity result in somewhat illogical $r{max}$ values, whereby the lowest adult mortality rate and highest fecundity would combine to result in a low $r{max}$ value of 0.012 contrasted with the mean estimate of 0.116 estimated by Dulvy et al. (2014) using the same values.

+Lastly, NMFS (2021a) determined that the $r{max}$ estimated by Dulvy et al. (2014) was likely an overestimate because the Euler-Lotka equation that they used is not consistent with other derivations in the literature (i.e., it is missing a term for survival to maturity; Myers et al. 1997; Smith et al. 1998) and may be overestimating $r{max}$ , which may underestimate fishery impacts to giant manta ray subpopulations.
+For this analysis, we agree with the findings of NMFS (2021a), follow the same methodology, and focus on $r{max}$ values of 0.019 and 0.042.

 Both scenarios considered a range of initial population abundances (abundances were either 60, 100, 200, 400, 600, 800, 1,000, 1,500, 1,875 or 2,464 individuals).
 The range of abundances we consider in our scenarios was designed to capture the range of counts of individuals and population estimates from CITES (2013) and subsequent abundance estimates (Burgess et al. 2017; Beale et al. 2019).
 As noted in the Status of Listed Resources, we assume the viable giant manta ray subpopulations are likely to be larger in abundance, potentially greater than 1,000 individuals, and we focus our analysis on these population sizes but include the smaller population sizes since they may also represent exploited populations that may be at higher risk of extirpation.
 Within each scenario, population abundance was projected over 10 years, 20 years, and 40 years.
-Population abundance in each year was estimated using the equation above and subtracting fishery mortalities, assuming constant fishing mortalities regardless of population size.
-The annual fishery mortalities for each population projection were calculated as the future exposures per year per population based either on the maximum 5-yr. running average (Scenario